ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+f night until the dawn
+They sleep forgetting fear.
+The hare sleeps where it lies,
+With weary, half-closed eyes;
+The cock has ceased to crow, the hen to cluck:
+Only the fox is out, some heedless duck
+Or chicken to surprise.
+Remote, each single star
+Comes out till they are there
+All shining so brightly ; now the dew falls
+damp ;
+While close at hand the glowworm lights her
+lamp
+Or twinkles from afar.
 But evening now is done
 As much as if the sun,
 Day-giving, had arisen in the east;